-LUNCH MONEY NOW Lunch Money Now permits parents to access their student’s cafeteria account via the Internet.
-It provides the ability to view the student’s account balance, view/print the student’s recent purchase history and make deposits to the child’s meal account using a debit/credit card or paypal.
+Lunch Money Now permits parents to access their student’s cafeteria account via the Internet.
+It provides the ability to view the student’s account balance, view/print the student’s recent purchase history, and make deposits to the child’s meal account using a debit/credit card or PayPal.
 Viewing the student account is free.
 A convenience fee of $2.50 per transaction is charged to add money to the student account.
-(You may add to multiple student accounts in one transaction.)
+(You may add to multiple student accounts in one transaction.

-MEAL APP NOW Meal App Now allows parents to apply for Free/Reduced school meals on-line.
+Meal App Now allows parents to apply for Free/Reduced school meals online.